Tropilab Inc.

 Pharmacology

-The essential oil of this plant and its main chemical, ascaridole; showed strong anti-tumor actions against numerous different cancerous tumor cells, uterine fibroids, cysts, and cystadenomas (including several multi-drug resistant tumor cell lines) in ongoing research.
+Chenopodium ambrosioides - Epazote (Wormseed or Mexican tea) (Tropilab) The essential oil of this plant and its main chemical, ascaridole (a monoterpene); showed strong anti-tumor actions against numerous different cancerous tumor cells, uterine fibroids, cysts, and cystadenomas (including several multi-drug resistant tumor cell lines) in ongoing research.

 A study was done to examine the activity of the essential oil from Chenopodium ambrosioides in mice, infected with Leishmania amazonensis.
 They received two cycle of treatment by different routes (intra-peritoneal, oral or intra-lesional).
-Intraperitoneal and oral treatment at 30 mg/Kg with the essential oil had better anti-leishmanial effect that treatment with the reference drug, Amphotericin B, at 1 mg/Kg.
+Intraperitoneal and oral treatment at 30 mg/Kg with the essential oil had better anti-leishmanial effect than a remedy with the reference drug, Amphotericin B (Fungizone), at 1 mg/Kg.

-The toxicity and the resistance was examined after treatment.
+The toxicity and the resistance were examined after treatment.
 Signs of toxicity were evident only in the animals treated by intraperitoneal route.
+This is an injection of a substance into the peritoneum (body cavity).
 No resistance was detected in L. amazonensis isolates obtained from treated mice.
-This natural product could be an alternative for the development of a new drug against cutaneous leishmaniasis.
+This natural product could be an alternative for the development of a new drug against cutaneous leishmaniasis (causes skin sores).

 Internal Uses

-Epazote (Chenopodium ambrosioides) main use is to expel intestinal worms from humans and animals.
+Epazote (Chenopodium ambrosioides) main use is to natural expel intestinal worms from humans and animals.

 The oil extracted from the plant (Chenopodium oil) is very effective against Hookworm disease (ankylostomiasis), the common human tapeworm (Hymenolepsis nana) and the ascaris eggs.

-Epazote leaf extract is 100% effective against the common intestinal parasites, Ancilostoma and Trichuris, and 50% effective against Ascaris.
+Epazote leaf extract is 100% effective against the common intestinal parasites, Ancilostoma and Trichuris, and 50% adequate against Ascaris.

 Topical Uses

-Athlete's foot, fever, hemorrhoids, insect repellent, ringworm, snakebites and wounds
+Athlete's foot (Tinea pedis), fever, hemorrhoids, insect repellent, ringworm, snakebites and wounds

 Dosage